jaredhowland/rhythm/index.md

 ======
 Rhythm is a small set of [Sass files][1] built to assist in creating [mobile-first][8], [responsive websites][8] with [vertical rhythm][2] using [modular scales][3].
 Rhythm aims to assist you in creating well-designed websites that work as well on mobile devices as they do on large desktops.

+To see the rhythm in action, click on the "[Toggle grid]" link in the header of this page.
+If you change the size of the browser, you may need to toggle the grid off and back on again to see the rhythm.

 Installation
 ============
 Rhythm is available as a [Composer][9] [package][10], but you can also manually download it and include it in your project.